Omarf8/Omarf8/README.md

 My goal is to become a Software Engineer, so I'm focusing on project-based learning to build my skills.
 Right now, I'm learning more about HTML, CSS, and JavaScript to create Frontend applications and showcase my work.
 I also plan to be more active on GitHub and share my progress at each step.

-## Currently Working On
-* **Improving my Frontend Stack**: HTML, CSS, JavaScript, and React.
-* [Trivia Quiz App](https://github.com/Omarf8/trivia-quiz-app) - A simple project using JavaScript to get familiar with DOM manipulation and API fetching.

 ## Featured Projects
 ### 3-Card Poker [ [Server](https://github.com/Omarf8/poker-3card-server) | [Client](https://github.com/Omarf8/poker-3card-client) ] | Java, JavaFX, Maven
 * Designed an outline to map client-server relationships.